Non-Abelian Topological Order and Anyons on a Trapped-Ion Processor: Acknowledgements

 \section{Acknowledgements}

 We thank the broader team at Quantinuum for discussions, feedback and encouragement, especially David Hayes, Konstantinos Meichanetzidis, Luuk Coopmans, Yuta Kikuchi, Patty Lee and Ilyas Khan.
+R.V. thanks Nick Jones and Rahul Sahay for comments on the manuscript.
 N.T. is supported by the Walter Burke Institute for Theoretical Physics at Caltech.
-RV is supported by the Harvard Quantum Initiative Postdoctoral Fellowship in Science and Engineering.
-AV and RV are supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (618615, A.V.).
+R.V. is supported by the Harvard Quantum Initiative Postdoctoral Fellowship in Science and Engineering.
+A.V. and R.V. are supported by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (618615, A.V.).
 The experimental data in this work was produced by the Quantinuum H2 trapped ion quantum computer, powered by Honeywell.